browserpass/browserpass-extension/README.md

 ### First steps in browser extension

-Click on the icon or use <kbd>Ctrl+Shift+L</kbd> to open Browserpass with the entries that match current domain.
+Click on the icon or use <kbd>Ctrl+Shift+L</kbd> to open Browserpass popup with the entries that match the current domain.
+You can also use <kbd>Ctrl+Shift+F</kbd> to fill the form with the best matching credentials without even opening the popup (the best matching credentials are the first ones on the list if you open the popup).

 How to change the shortcut: